searles/parsing/tutorial.md

 All parser types extend the `Recognizable`-interface.
 It can be used for a quick syntax check.

-Each parser at least two parameters:

-* `Environment`: A context object that is used to propagate notifications of parsing errors.
-* `ParserStream`: A stream from which characters/tokens are fetched.
+Each parser requires one parameter, the `ParserStream`, a stream from which characters/tokens are fetched.
 It also provides information on the current position in the stream.

 ## Summary of parser combinators